Checkmarx/kics/docs/queries/openapi-queries.md

 This page contains all queries from OpenAPI.

 ### 2.0
-Bellow are listed queries related with OpenAPI 2.0:
+Below are listed queries related with OpenAPI 2.0: